 After about 10 minutes have passed begin rolling the khandvi mixture into a log starting from the top.
 Once the khandvi rolls have been made, cut the rolls into one inch size logs.
 Place the cut khandvi rolls on a serving platter.

 Heat oil in a pan for seasoning; add mustard seeds, cumin seeds, sesame seeds, curry leaves allow them to crackle.

-Sprinkle the seasoning over the rolls and garnish with coriander leaves and coconut.
+Sprinkle the seasoning over the khandvi rolls and garnish with coriander leaves and coconut.
 This can be made one day ahead and kept in the refrigerator and warmed up in the microwave before serving.

-Hi there!
-This is my chance to talk to you as a founder of Archana's Kitchen.
-First, we love creating recipes keeping you in mind.
-At Archana's Kitchen we try to keep recipes simple, smart and seasonal without additives and preservatives.
-I hope you enjoy cooking recipes from our website where the sole effort is to make cooking simple for you.
+Archana Doshi is the founder of Archana's Kitchen.
+Archana launched Archana's Kitchen in 2007 as a way to keep track of her and family's recipes, and along the way grew it into one of the most popular cooking websites in the world.
+Archana is dedicated to helping home cooks be successful in the kitchen.
+Archana says "I hope you enjoy cooking recipes from my website where the sole effort is to make cooking simple for you.
 When you try out one of our recipes, we are longing to hear back from you.
-Do take your time to come back and share your comments, as your feedback means a lot to us.www.archanaskitchen.com
+Do take your time to come back and share your comments, as your feedback means a lot to me"